| Body

 50ml base oil or clay mask blend

-Problem skin blend
+Problem skin blend2 drops lemongrass

 3 drops tea tree